Santorini Sightseeing: Top 15 Best Things to do in Santorini, Greece

 Epic Photo Ops

-The beautiful island of Santorini has many alleyways, quaint shops, and lush greeneries for everyone to enjoy.
+The beautiful island of Santorini has many alleyways, quaint shops, and lush greenery for everyone to enjoy.
 You can take pictures of the houses on the cliffs or have a selfie on the beach.
-There’s also a lighthouse, caves, a church and a castle in Santorini which you can photograph.
-The whole of Santorini is so colorful that any spot can be considered an excellent place to take photos.
+There are also a lighthouse, caves, a church, and a castle in Santorini that you can photograph.
+The entire island of Santorini is so colorful that any spot can be an excellent place to take photos.

 Greek Winery Tour